 Optimising Recruitment to Randomised Controlled Trials

-This course aims to provide an introduction to the challenges of recruiting patients to randomised controlled trials (RCTs) and the strategies that may be employed to address these.
-There will be a particular focus on RCTs set in secondary care hospital settings spanning a range of medical specialties (e.g. surgery, oncology).
+This course aims to provide an introduction to the challenges of recruiting patients to randomised controlled trials (RCTs) and strategies that could be employed to address these.
+Particular emphasis will be placed on how to introduce and explain RCTs to potential participants to optimise informed consent and reduce missed opportunities for recruitment.
+Examples will be drawn primarily from trials set in secondary care hospital settings that span a range of medical specialities.

 - Appreciate the importance of understanding patients' views for/against trial treatments.

 - Be aware of how language and terminology can influence potential trial participants’ interpretations of trial treatments and processes.

 This course is suitable for researchers, trial co-ordinators, and health care professionals who have an interest in the design and delivery of RCTs.
 This course is particularly suitable for attendees who have a role in organising or undertaking trial recruitment - especially trials in secondary care hospital settings that are deemed difficult to recruit to.